Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Introduction

-\modified{This work aims to: \begin{itemize} \item Investigate the influence of data heterogeneity across multiple centers on the performance of deep learning models for BM autodetection. \item Assess the efficacy of LWF as a privacy-preserving strategy for multicenter collaboration in improving model generalizability. \item Evaluate the generalizability of the UKER single-center-training model and assess whether this UKER pretrained model enhances the generalizability of models for other centers. \end{itemize} }
+{This work aims to: \begin{itemize} \item Investigate the influence of data heterogeneity across multiple centers on the performance of deep learning models for BM autodetection. \item Assess the efficacy of LWF as a privacy-preserving strategy for multicenter collaboration in improving model generalizability. \item \modified{Evaluate a single-center training model to be used at other centers.} \end{itemize} }